Higher Gauge Theories Based on 3-groups: models, scalar and fermion matter fields

 \subsection{$3$-groups and topological $3BF$ action}

-Similarly to the notions of a group and a $2$-group, in the framework of higher category theory one can introduce the notion of a $3$-group as a $3$-category with only one object where all the morphisms, $2$-morphisms and $3$-morphisms are invertible.
-It has been shown that a strict $3$-group is equivalent to a {\em $2$-crossed module} \cite{martins2011}, in the same was as $2$-groups are equivalent to crossed modules.
+Similarly to the concepts of a group and a $2$-group, one can introduce the notion of a $3$-group in the framework of higher category theory, as a $3$-category with only one object where all the morphisms, $2$-morphisms and $3$-morphisms are invertible.
+It has been proved that a strict $3$-group is equivalent to a {\em $2$-crossed module} \cite{martins2011}, in the same way as a $2$-group is equivalent to a crossed module.